Hawthorne Creek Creamery

 Kevin is part of the NMPF Young Cooperators Program, which provides dairy farmers under 45 with year-round educational opportunities.
 The group also serves as a network for other producers faced with similar challenges.
 One of those challenges, Kevin says, is securing enough financial support to be carbon-neutral by 2050.

 “I think sustainability is an amazing thing and something that every dairy farmer would tell you is what they want to focus on, but if we’re not economically sustainable, we can’t become environmentally sustainable,” Kevin says.
-“We’re going to need some help from the large companies that use dairy in their products, like Starbucks, to do that.”
+“We’re going to need some help from the large companies that use dairy in their products to do that.”

-Their intended commitment aligns with many of the practices already in place on the Lussier’s dairy – like cow care and on-farm energy efficiency in the cheese production supply chain.
+Kevin says the goals of NZI – a partnership of the U.S. dairy community seeking to achieve net zero greenhouse gas emissions, optimize water usage and improve water quality on farms – are aligned with many of the practices already in place on the Lussier’s dairy, like cow care and on-farm energy efficiency in the cheese production supply chain.

 The Lussiers make sure their cow care is constantly improving through their participation in the National Dairy FARM Animal Care Program.